 Wherever you are in the world, if you are involved in ICT-enabled systems, applications or services, ETSI offers you a truly inclusive environment.
 ETSI provides the opportunities, resources and platforms to understand, shape, drive and collaborate on globally applicable standards.
 ETSI standards facilitate interoperability, security, and competitive advantage across all sectors of industry and society.

-We are a not-for-profit Institute with more than 850 member organizations worldwide, drawn from 65 countries and five continents.
+We are a not-for-profit Institute with more than 900 member organizations worldwide, drawn from over 60 countries and five continents.
 Our members comprise a diversified pool of large and small private companies, research entities, academia, government and public organizations.
+View our corporate video.